cloud-bulldozer/benchmark-operator/docs/testpmd.md

             count: 2
 ```

-Additional advanced pod and testpmd.trex specification can also be supplied in CR definition yaml(below specs are current defaults)
+Additional testpmd, trex and pod specification can also be supplied in CR definition yaml(below specs are current defaults)

 Pod specification arguments,